 A Generation Resource is “unavailable” if that Generation Resource is unable to start or synchronize to the ERCOT Transmission Grid due to a physical or regulatory impairment.
 For example, a Generation Resource can be unavailable because it or the associated transmission equipment necessary to interconnect the Generation Resource to the grid is undergoing an outage.
 In other words, a Resource may be “unavailable” because of a forced or maintenance outage, 100% fuel curtailment, or emissions limit exceedance, or other impairments to operation as determined by the QSE or Resource Owner.

 A Load Resource is “unavailable” if it is not available for dispatch as determined by the Load Resource Owner and its QSE.

+An Energy Storage Resource is limited in the number of Resource Statuses it can enter, and does not have the option to enter an “OFF” status.
+It must enter one of the five “ON” statuses or “OUT” if it is Off-line and unavailable, or not connected to the ERCOT System and operating in a Private Microgrid Island (PMI).

 A Resource is “available” if it is not “unavailable”.